An Overview of Artificial Disc Replacement (ADR) for Cervical Spine

-If the facets (the joints in the rear of the spine) exhibit degenerative changes such as wear of the cartilage, this could create pain with motion (what the surgery is trying to avoid).
+If the facets (the joints in the rear of the spine) exhibit degenerative changes such as wear of the cartilage surface, this could create pain with motion which is what the surgery is trying to avoid.
 If the facets have worn down enough to create a condition called a degenerative spondylolysthesis (where the vertebra above has shifted forward on the vertebra below) this instability would preclude using an artificial disc arthroplasty.
 If the disc space is diminished greater than 50%, the disc replacement has less chance of working as designed.

-The long term viability of the disc is not yet determined as these have not been around for more than 10 years.
-For artificial joints like a hip or knee, we know that they will last 10 -15 years before the need to be replaced.
-Because of that, artificial hip and knee joints tend to be implanted in individuals older than 60 years of age.
+The long-term viability of the disc is not yet determined as these devices have not been around for more than 10 years.
+For artificial joints like a hip or knee, we know these joints will last 10 -15 years before they need to be replaced.
+Because of that wear pattern, artificial hip and knee joints tend to be implanted in individuals older than 60 years of age.

 Disc replacements are being surgically implanted in younger adults and we do not know the life expectancy of the ADR at this point.
-Replacement procedures will have to be planned for.
+Replacement procedures will have to be planned.
 The artificial disc in the cervical spine is generally easy to revise to a fusion if necessary.

 Finally, some individuals, especially women, will develop osteoporosis as they age.
 The interface between the metal of the disc replacement and the bone of the vertebra may fail with advancing osteoporosis and the metal disc may subside into the bone.

-There are 3 types of cervical disc implants- Medtronics Bryan disc, Medtronics Prestige and Synthes Prodisc C.
+There are 2 main types of cervical disc implants- Medtronics Prestige LP, and Synthes Prodisc C.

 The ProDisc-C consists of two chrome cobalt alloy endplates (similar to stainless steel) with a plastic bearing surface fixed to the lower plate.
 The edges of the implant are attached to the vertebra by a central keel with an in-growth surface.
 The keel stabilizes the implant until bone growth occurs into the endplate.

-Dr. Donald Corenman, spine surgeon and neck specialist, welcomes new patients at his Vail, Colorado practice.
-To learn more about the artificial disc replacement (ADR) for cervical spine procedure as a treatment option for spine related conditions, please contact Dr. Corenman at his Vail, Colorado office at 970-479-5895.
+Dr. Donald Corenman, spine surgeon and neck specialist, welcomes new patients at his practice.
+To learn more about the artificial disc replacement (ADR) for cervical spine procedure as a treatment option for spine related conditions, please contact Dr. Corenman at his Vail, Aspen, Denver and Grand Junction, Colorado area office.